cdozdil/OptiScaler/Config.md

 ![in-game menu](images/ingame_menu.png)

 ### Upscalers
-OmniScaler supports DirectX 11, DirectX 12 and Vulkan APIs with multiple upscaler backends.
+OptiScaler supports DirectX 11, DirectX 12 and Vulkan APIs with multiple upscaler backends.
 You can select which upscaler to use in the `[Upscalers]` section of the `nvngx.ini` file.

 ```ini
 [Upscalers]